-The silicon laser uses a special structure i.e., a nanoscale waveguide that’s is designed to tightly confine both light and sound waves and maximize their interaction.
+The silicon laser uses a special structure, i.e., a nanoscale waveguide that is designed to tightly confine both light and sound waves and maximize their interaction.
 The fascinating property of this waveguide is there are two distinct channels for light to propagate.
 This allows shaping the light-sound coupling in a way that permits remarkably robust and flexible laser designs.

-Rakich said, Without this type of structure, the researchers explained, amplification of light using sound would not be possible in silicon.
-We’ve taken light-sound interactions that were virtually absent in these optical circuits, and have transformed them into the strongest amplification mechanism in silicon.
+Rakich said that without this type of structure, the researchers explained, amplification of light using sound would not be possible in silicon.
+We’ve taken light-sound interactions that were virtually absent in these optical circuits and have transformed them into the strongest amplification mechanism in silicon.
 Now, we’re able to use it for new types of laser technologies no one thought possible 10 years ago.”

 Otterstrom said, “The laser design corrals amplified light within a racetrack shape — trapping it in a circular motion.”